-Prior to graduate school, Dr. Robb worked in the community mental health system in Seattle, WA serving individuals suffering from chronic and persistent mental illness.
-It was there that she began to question the benefits of traditional psychiatric pharmaceutical interventions.
-At age 39 she headed to graduate school, certain that she would find more effective interventions.
+Prior to graduate school, Dr. Robb worked in the community mental health system in both Seattle and Vancouver, WA serving individuals suffering from chronic and persistent mental illness.
+In that environment she became increasingly aware of the limitations of traditional psychiatric pharmaceutical interventions.
+At age 39 she headed to graduate school, in search of more effective interventions.
 Her dissertation explored the efficacy of dietary interventions for children with AD/HD.

-Dr. Robb’s investigation of emerging treatment practices led her to an examination of neuro-nutrition and diet.
-They proved to be a valuable complement to the traditional psychotherapy practices that she already employed.
-Her study at the Neuro-Nutrient Training Institute founded by best-selling author, Julia Ross, MA, author of The Mood Cure, and The Diet Cure established a foundation for her current protocols.
+Dr. Robb’s investigation of emerging treatment practices led her to a deeper examination of nutrition.
+She has found that viewing mental health through the lens of Functional Medicine has expanded her understanding of many avenues for healing.
+This path continues to offer a valuable complement to traditional psychotherapy practices that she has employed throughout her career.
 She continues to expand her understanding through study and collaboration with multi-disciplinary colleagues.

 Based on evidence accumulated during 40 years of practice, Dr. Robb maintains that vibrant mental health is directly related to proper nourishment of the body, mind and spirit.
 She recognizes the reciprocal and dynamic influence of biological, psychological and social forces in illness and health.